paulkarpenko/us-code-ui/uscode/title-36-patriotic-and-national-observances-ceremonies-and-organizations/chapter-407-corporation-for-the-promotion-of-rifle-practice-and-firearms-safety.md

 In subsection (c)(2), the words “any item” are substituted for “rifles, ammunition, or any other item available for sale to individuals under the Civilian Marksmanship Program” to eliminate unnecessary words.

 #### Amendments
+2025—Subsecs. (a), (b)(1).
+Pub.
+L. 119–60 substituted “, caliber .45 M1911/M1911A1 surplus pistols, and surplus pump action shotguns (except any shotgun that is a modular ancillary addition to a service rifle, or meets the definition of a ‘short-barreled shotgun’ as that term is defined in [section 921(a)(6) of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section921/a/6&num=0&edition=prelim), United States Code),” for “, and caliber .45 M1911/M1911A1 surplus pistols,”.

 2016—Subsec. (c)(1).
 Pub.
 L. 114–328, § 1096(b)(2), substituted “No person acquiring a firearm under this chapter may” for “The corporation may not”.

 Subsec. (d).
 Pub.
 L. 114–328, § 1096(b)(1), added subsec. (d).